Mutual fund: United States

 Mutual funds are overseen by a board of directors if organized as a corporation, or by a board of trustees, if organized as a trust.
 The Board must ensure that the fund is managed in the interests of the fund's investors.
 The board hires the fund manager and other service providers to the fund.

 The sponsor or fund management company often referred to as the fund manager, trades (buys and sells) the fund's investments in accordance with the fund's investment objective.
 Funds that are managed by the same company under the same brand are known as a fund family or fund complex.
 A fund manager must be a registered investment adviser.

 European Union

 In the European Union, funds are governed by laws and regulations established by their home country.
 However, the European Union has established a mutual recognition regime that allows funds regulated in one country to be sold in all other countries in the European Union, if they comply with certain requirements.
 The directive establishing this regime is the Undertakings for Collective Investment in Transferable Securities Directive 2009, and funds that comply with its requirements are known as UCITS funds.

 Canada

 Regulation of mutual funds in Canada is primarily governed by National Instrument 81-102 "Mutual Funds", which is implemented separately in each province or territory.
-The Canadian Securities Administrator works to harmonize regulation across Canada.
+The Canadian Securities Administrators works to harmonize regulation across Canada.